TheRacetrack/racetrack/docs/permissions.md

 - `<RESOURCE>` denotes the system resource or a group of resources that the action can be executed on.

 ## Subject

 The **Auth Subject** can be one of these:

 - User
 - Job Family
 - ESC (External Service Consumer)

-**Auth Subject** has an unique auth token and the record in a database is automatically created by Racetrack in "Auth Subjects" table, so it doesn't have to be managed by the Admin.
+**Auth Subject** record is automatically created in a database by Racetrack in "Auth Subjects" table, so it doesn't have to be managed by the Admin.
+One **Auth Subject** can have multiple **Auth Token** entities.
+By default, it comes with a one, unique Auth Token, with no expiration date.
+**Auth Tokens** can be temporarily deactivated, permanently deleted or set an expiration time.

 ## Scope

-Permission is related to one of the operation type, called "scope":
+**Auth Resource Permission** is related to one of the operation type, called "scope":

 - `read_job` - list job, check job details
 - `deploy_job` - deploy job in a particular family, redeploy job